 Coaches may unload at the Shrine Church itself, but not by the archway to the Shrine grounds, as the road is very narrow.
 Coaches should then turn and retrace their route up Knight Street and Guild Street to the coach park.
 Pilgrims staying at Richeldis House and travelling in cars and/or minibuses can unload by the pump at the top of Common Place.
 Please contact us for advice and information.

-Car parking in the village is limited, but there is a public car park with an hourly or daily charge.
-Weekly or weekend discounted tickets can be bought at Reception.
+Car parking in the village is limited, but there is a public car park with an hourly, daily or weekly charge.

 High Street Car Park - Charges apply Monday to Sunday 08:00-18:00.
 (18:00 - 08:00; Free)